ETS-Next-Gen/writing_observer/docs/extension.md

 npm install
 ```

 Since the LOEvent package is not published, you'll need to install it locally via the `npm link` command.
+If there are any issues with this, `npm pack`+`npm install` is more robust, but more cumbersome since it needs to be rerun whenever `lo_event` changes.
 See the LOEvent installation for more information about this process.

 ### Bundling and Building